 You may wish to respond to something by disagreeing with it.
 That’s fine.
 But, remember to criticize ideas, not people.
 Please avoid:

 - Responding to a post’s tone instead of its actual content.

 Instead, provide reasoned thoughts and explanations that improve the conversation.

 Also, this is, for some of us, our place of work.
 Please use the same level of decorum that you would at a workplace.
 For others, it’s a place we visit with our children.
 Please use the same language and care that you would if young ones are present.
 We’ve found that when we do that, what’s left is far more respectful and helpful.

 This has become a place where many members have made friends and shared interests.
 Off-topic posts that share topics of mutual interest are welcome.
 The participants here are very good at finding important questions and answering them, even if other members have made some jokes or tangential observations in the interim.

 The team behind Glowforge loves to read the forums for knowledge and ideas.
 Sharing your personal stories and experiences, projects and goals, is invaluable, and we re-share those all around our company.
 Your opinion will make a difference in the way we continue to develop our product, and we will read your opinion.

-If you have questions, please post those here too, as new topics.
+If you have questions, please post those as new topics in Problems and Support.
 Replies can get overlooked, but new topics with unanswered questions will be addressed by knowledgeable forum regulars (please thank them!) and, eventually, a staff member.

 When you see bad behavior, don’t reply.
 It encourages the bad behavior by acknowledging it, consumes your energy, and wastes everyone’s time.
 Just flag it.
-If enough flags accrue, action will be taken, either automatically or by a moderator.
+If enough flags accrue, action will be taken, either automatically or by a stafff member.